Close

 Tuition fee deposit

-Applicants are required to respond to their Offer of Admissions and pay the £500 deposit within 28 days of receipt, or their place will be released and the offer automatically declined.
+All applicants must respond to their offer of admission within 28 days or their place will be released and the offer automatically declined.
 The deposit is deductible from tuition fees upon full registration with LSHTM.
+Applicants in receipt of a full scholarship will not be required to pay the deposit.

 Applying to more than one programme?

-It is possible to apply for up to two Master's degree programmes, in order of preference.
+It is possible to apply for up to two taught programmes, in order of preference.
 However, please consider your choices carefully and ensure that your personal statement is relevant to both of your choices.
 Applicants are only permitted to hold one Offer of Admission.

 Contextual admissions